Hakun1n/PIA-OVPN-pfSense-PortForward/README.md

 ---

 ## PIA OpenVPN Port Forwarding + Transmission support
-Tested on 2.5.2-RELEASE (amd64) and transmission-daemon 2.94.
+Tested on 2.8.1-RELEASE (amd64) and transmission-daemon 2.94.

 ## Before starting make sure to have configured PIA on your pfSense according to this guide:
 https://blog.networkprofile.org/private-internet-access-vpn-on-pfsense/

 The scripts have variables that you must change in order for the script to work, make sure to read the scripts before running them.

-Your pfSense needs the following packages: `xmlstarlet` `jq` (details in step I.8.)

 Now you can follow this guide: